CircuitVerse/CircuitVerse/installation_docs/troubleshooting_guide.md

 ### 2. The website is not showing any updates after modifying the `cv-frontend-vue` codes

 **Solution:** Probably you are accessing the new simulator on port 3000 by using the url `http://localhost:3000/simulatorvue/`.
-Use port 4000 `http://localhost:4000/simulatorvue/` for seeing changes on website.
+Use port 4000 `http://localhost:4000/simulatorvue/` for seeing changes on the website.